A reappraisal of Lagrangians with non-quadratic velocity dependence and branched Hamiltonians: Introduction

 In the classical context, the problems associated with branched Hamiltonians and the ones that are inevitably posed after their quantization, were addressed by Shapere and Wilczek \cite{SW,SW1,SW2}.
 This has triggered off a series of papers by Curtright and Zachos \cite{CZ1,CZ2,CZ3,CZ4,CZ,C1} which were subsequently followed up by other works in a similar direction (see for example, Refs. \cite{bspf,bst,agp}).
 It bears mention that local branching is not so sufficient to ensure integrability.
 In particular, finding an integrable differential equation having solutions that are not locally finitely branched with a finitely-sheeted Riemann surface but not yet identified through Painlev\'{e} analysis, is in itself an interesting open problem \cite{CZ1}.\\

 Against this background, a new class of innovations on the description and simulations of quantum dynamics emerged in relation to the specific role played by certain models constructed appropriately.
 Not quite unexpectedly, Hamiltonians which are multi-valued functions of momenta confront us with some typical insurmountable ambiguities of quantization.
 In such cases, the underlying Lagrangian possesses time derivatives in excess of quadratic powers (or sometimes, inverse powers).
-The use of these models leads, on both classical and quantum grounds, to the necessity of a re-evaluation of the dynamical interpretation of the momentum, which, in principle, becomes a multi-valued function of velocity.
+The use of these models leads, on both classical and quantum grounds, to the necessity of a re-evaluation of the dynamical interpretation of the momentum, which, in principle, becomes a multi-valued function of the velocity.
 It also needs to be pointed out that the traditional approaches often do not always work as is the case with certain $\mathcal{PT}$-symmetric complex potentials possessing real spectra \cite{BagG} or, on employing tractable non-local generalizations \cite{zno1}. \\

-There have been efforts to construct simple systems with toy Lagrangians that lead to multi-valued Hamiltonian systems.
-Such Hamiltonians would be defined in the momentum space revealing systems with momentum-dependent masses \cite{BGG,agp,brp}.
-In the context of nonlinear models, the Li\'{e}nard system presents an intriguing feature of the Hamiltonian in which the roles of the position and momentum variables often get exchanged \cite{BGG,ML}.
-Thus, Li\'{e}nard systems are of potential importance in optics \cite{DOR} as well as in non-Hermitian quantum mechanics \cite{BGG, Bag2}.
+In the context of nonlinear models, certain Li\'{e}nard-class systems present an intriguing feature of the Hamiltonian in which the roles of the position and momentum variables get exchanged with the emergence of the notion of a momentum-dependent mass \cite{agp,BGG,brp,ML,Bag2,ruby,modak}.
 Naturally, the presence of the damping as is the case for Li\'{e}nard systems poses to be a problem whenever one tries to contemplate a quantization of the model.
-It is important to realize that the quantization is hard to tackle in the coordinate representation of the Schr\"{o}dinger equation but can be straightforwardly carried out in the momentum space.
-Such a Hamiltonian, which has a branched character, may be interpreted to represent an effective-mass quantum system \cite{BGG, Roos, ruby}. \\
+It is important to realize that the quantization is hard to tackle in the coordinate representation of the Schr\"{o}dinger equation but can be straightforwardly carried out in the momentum space \cite{BGG,ruby} (see also, Ref. \cite{Roos}). \\